jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 **Miscellaneous provisions**

 ### 121 The Crown not liable for debts
-(1) The Crown is not liable to contribute to the payment of any debts or liabilities of any local authority.
+(1) The Crown is not liable to contribute to the payment of any debts or liabilities of— (a) any local authority; or
+  (b) Watercare Services Limited.
 (2) Subsection (1) does not apply in relation to liability for any sum of a kind described in section 49 of the Public Finance Act 1989.

 ### 122 Disclosure document and loan documents to contain statement that the Crown does not guarantee financial products or loan
-(1) If a local authority is named as the issuer, or is otherwise named with its consent, in a disclosure document, that disclosure document must, unless the financial products being offered under the disclosure document are expressly guaranteed by the Crown under the Public Finance Act 1989, contain a statement that the financial products being offered under the disclosure document are not guaranteed by the Crown.
+(1) If a local authority or Watercare Services Limited is named as the issuer, or is otherwise named with its consent, in a disclosure document, that disclosure document must, unless the financial products being offered under the disclosure document are expressly guaranteed by the Crown under the Public Finance Act 1989, contain a statement that the financial products being offered under the disclosure document are not guaranteed by the Crown.
 (2) In subsection (1), disclosure document means a product disclosure statement (within the meaning of section 6(1) of the Financial Markets Conduct Act 2013) or a disclosure document under clause 26 of Schedule 1 of that Act.
-(3) If a local authority enters into any loan agreement or incidental arrangement, that agreement or arrangement must include a statement that the loan or other liability under the incidental arrangement is not guaranteed by the Crown.
+(3) If a local authority or Watercare Services Limited enters into any loan agreement or incidental arrangement, that agreement or arrangement must include a statement that the loan or other liability under the incidental arrangement is not guaranteed by the Crown.
 (4) Subsection (3) does not apply in relation to liability for any sum of a kind described in section 49 of the Public Finance Act 1989.

 ## Part 7 — Specific obligations and restrictions on local authorities and other persons